Robbyswimmer/Goal-Keeper/README.md

 ## Try Goal Keeper

-Goal Keeper can be tried right now at the following link: http://robbymoseley.com/gk/signin.php
+Goal Keeper can be tried right now at the following link: [Goal Keeper](http://robbymoseley.com/gk/signin.php)

 While all features are fucntional, the current version of Goal Keeper is in development so not everything will be completely polished.
 All passwords are encrypted.